sashikanth1994/website/_posts/2012-03-13-sarpam-using-odk-in-eight-countries-to-track-drug-availability.md

 This isn’t the end of the road.
 Once policy change has occurred, Tendai can be used to monitor the effectiveness of that intervention.
 For instance, large scale stock-outs of ciprofloxacin may indicate a problematic supply chain.
 Once a strategy is implemented to correct the problem, civil society, through Tendai can evaluate whether this solution has indeed resulted in a reduction in stock-outs.

 This is of course a simplistic example but there is a lot of value in understanding the nature of a problem before attempting to take action to correct it.
-Specifically with Tendai, we are hoping to encourage increased collaboration between governments and civil society to improve public health systems.”</em>
+Specifically with Tendai, we are hoping to encourage increased collaboration between governments and civil society to improve public health systems.”

 Browse all the data the project has collected at [http://tendai.medicinesinfohub.net](http://tendai.medicinesinfohub.net/)